yeged/Javascript/README.md

 * ### Promise

+The Promise object represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 Promisler birer objectdir.
 Pending -> Fullfill or Reject -> then -> return.

 **Fetch**

+The Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
+It also provides a global fetch() method that provides an easy, logical way to fetch resources asynchronously across the network.

 Fetch promise döndürür.
 Fetchden gelen bir promise result(Promise) döndürür.(Fullfill olduğunda response) Result json metodu döndürür ve başka bir promise döner.
 Zincirleme(Chain)